 Through targeted lifestyle changes, everyone can achieve improved health outcomes by reducing side effects and complications associated with treatment, enhance recovery after treatment and provide a long term life plan that reduces the risk of recurrence.

-Let’s look at each of The Anticancer Super 6
+Let’s Look at Each of The Anticancer Super 6

 Our gut microbiome makes up about 80% of our immune system, and is a key factor when it comes to fighting off any disease, including cancer.

-Optimizing gut health with the right nutrition and the right lifestyle habits will also support better absorption of nutrients, which is important to properly fuel your body and make sure you get all the nutrients you need.
+Optimising gut health with the right nutrition and the right lifestyle habits will also support better absorption of nutrients, which is important to properly fuel your body and make sure you get all the nutrients you need.

-Stress Management and Emotional Wellbeing
+Stress Management and Emotional Well-being

 Stress has been shown to feed cancer and cancer progression raises stress levels.
 We will introduce you to coping strategies to help you better deal with stress by implementing relaxation techniques into your daily life.